What are Composite Fillings?

-This is one of the most critical services including in the Composite Filling processes.
+Placing the dental composite material is the most important step.
 The composite filling will be placed on the cured dental bonding to fill up the prepared cavity.

-The dentists usually put a bulk of Composite over the prepared area so that they can reshape and polish it in the next phase.
+The dentist usually puts a bulk of Composite over the prepared area so that they can reshape and polish it in the next phase.